 6. Treat Sensitivity of the Eyes and Skin

 If you develop Graves’ complications in the eyes or on the skin, there are some simple remedies you can try at home to ease inflammation and pain.
-For ophthalmopathy, try using a cool compress pressed against your eyes to keep them moisturized, as well as applying lubricating eyes drops.
-Also always wear sunglasses when outdoors, since sensitive eyes are more prone to damage from ultraviolet rays.
+One particular complication that can occur with this disease is Graves’ ophthalmopathy, also known as Graves’ orbitopathy, which causes the eyes to bulge and can cause vision problems.
+It can also cause dry, puffy eyes, sometimes with a sensation of grittiness.
+Try using a cool compress pressed against your eyes to keep them moisturized, as well as applying lubricating eyes drops.
+Also, always wear sunglasses when outdoors, since sensitive eyes are more prone to damage from ultraviolet rays.
 If your eyes become puffy overnight, try raising your head while you’re sleeping to keep blood and fluid from building up around your face.
-(7)
+(11)

 If Graves’ affects your skin, you can use soothing essential oils combined with coconut oil to fight itchiness, swelling and reddening.
 Essential oils that are gentle and anti-inflammatory include lavender, frankincense, rose and tea tree oil.